Vittoriooo23/base-web/README.md

 DIRECTIONS:
 1. "npm install" while in working directory in terminal
 2. "npm run dev" in terminal to update webpage
-DO NOT INCLUDE QUOTATION MARKS
+DO NOT INCLUDE QUOTATION MARKS.

-defaults to watch, automatically updating with every save ctrl + c to stop watch, after its been initiated, in terminal
+defaults to watch, automatically updating with every save. ctrl + c to stop watch, after its been initiated, in terminal.